Modernly designed loft bathroom in Stapleford

 White loft bathroom with bathtub

-Will a loft conversion in Stapleford increase the value of my property?
+Will a loft conversion in Stapleford increase the value of my home?

 You will need to do some thorough research study on other surrounding homes first.
 Look at the ceiling cost of similar-sized homes in the street.
 Compare this with the present value of your house, amount quoted for the job and extra square footage.
-Are you likely to recover your expenditure and increase the value of your property?
+Are you likely to recoup your expenditure and increase the value of your home?

 If the answer is yes, then an attic conversion could certainly be a smart move!